 There is a decent bar at the ground where you can get drinks or snacks, but if you’re looking for something a bit more substantial, then your best bet is probably the small retail park adjacent to the Hospital de Fuenlabrada Metro stop.
 There you have fast food options, including Spanish classic 100 Montaditos (if the game is on a Sunday, everything on their menu, drinks included, is €1) to fill up on before or after the game.

 There are also bars on Avenida del Hospital (on your right after you exit the Metro) which are a good option for a relaxing drink before you begin the walk to the stadium.
+If you’re there early enough, you might even catch the Fuenla supporters’ botellon before they march en masse to the ground.

 For merchandise collectors, Fuenlabrada do sell replica shirts and pennants and (at last) scarves!
 I was finally able to add a Fuenlabrada scarf to my collection in May 2019 after my previous three visits where the only ones available were half-and-half scarves commemorating the aforementioned Copa del Rey tie with Real Madrid.